 7. Agarwood can be used to cure cancer and diarrhea, lung and intestinal tumors,

 8. Agarwood can be used as a stress reliever,

 10. Agarwood is very good for curing asthma, hepatitis, cirrhosis,

 11. Agarwood is also suitable for cosmetics that function for facial care and smoothing the skin.

 12. Gaharu is used by burning and the smoke is very fragrant.
-The Islamic community, which lives in the Middle East uses agarwood oil to be used on Azwal aswat stone which is located in the middle of the kabah.
+The Islamic community, which lives in the Middle East uses agarwood oil to be used on Azal Aswat stone which is located in the middle of the Kabah.